-Recommended Tourist Spots in Eastern Kyoto (Higashiyama and Gion Areas)
+Recommended Tourist Spots in Eastern Kyoto

-Kyoto Gion Sightseeing
+Kyoto Gion Area Guides

 One of the most remarkable things about Kyoto is how seamlessly the city blends with its many tourist attractions.
 You don’t even need to plan out your route—just wandering around the city will lead you to famous temples, shrines, and hidden gems.